Types of jobs and employers in the armed forces

 - intelligence officer – you’ll put together and interpret information

 - pilot officer – you could fly helicopters to deliver supplies to the front line or evacuate injured people

 - special boat service officer – you’ll become an expert in swimming, diving, parachuting, navigation and reconnaissance.

 The key areas of employment in the RAF are: personnel support, medical, logistics, force protection (this includes the RAF police and firefighters), technical and engineering, communications and intelligence, aircrew and air operations support.

-All RAF roles are open to women, with the exception of RAF regiment officer and RAF regiment gunner.
 Here are some roles you could apply for in the Royal Air Force:

 - flight operations officer – plan, coordinate and monitor flight operations